-The portraits of Henry I, Stephen, John and Edward II are very similar in style and it was previously suggested that they were by the same artist or workshop.
+The portraits of Henry I, Stephen, John and Henry III (erroneously inscribed ‘Edwardus’) are very similar in style and it has previously been suggested that they were produced by the same artist or workshop.
 This has been confirmed by technical analysis, which points to strong links between these paintings.
-It is possible that the portraits of Stephen, John and Edward II have been painted by the same artist and that the portrait of Henry I has been painted by a second artist working in a very similar style, probably in same workshop.
+The results indicate that the portraits of Stephen, John and Henry III were produced by a single painter and the portrait of Henry I was produced by a second artist working in a very similar style, probably in the same workshop.

-The painting style and materials used are similar in all four portraits and a similar painting style has been used for each.
-For example, microscopic analysis of the painted surface has revealed that the flesh paint in each case has been applied with a characteristic softly blended technique.
-In addition, the way in which the mordant (the preparatory paint layer under the areas of gold leaf) has been applied is similar in all four portraits.
+The panels and the pigments used are comparable in all four portraits and a similar painting style has been used for each.
+For example, microscopic analysis of the painted surface has revealed that in each case the flesh paint has been applied with a characteristic softly blended technique.
+In addition, the mordant (the preparatory layer beneath the areas of gold leaf) has been applied in a similar way in all four portraits.

 Photomicrographs of Stephen and Henry I

 The drawing underneath the paint layers is also very similar across the group.
 Infrared reflectography allows us to see that the artists have used extensive drawing to mark out the pattern before applying the paint.
 In general, the artist appear to have been more confident when marking out the faces, which are drawn in a less sketchy way than the costume, indicating an established pattern was employed for this part of the composition in each case.

-Infrared reflectogram mosaics of John and Edward II
+Infrared reflectogram mosiacs of John and Henry III

-In terms of their design and composition, all four portraits appear to be based on a series of woodcuts published in 1597, matching these designs more closely than others in the set (see below for more information on the woodcuts).
-The portrait of Edward II has a drooping eyelid, a physical condition that was recorded in medieval chronicles and repeated in sixteenth-century written histories including Holinshed’s Chronicles, which was first published in 1577.
+In terms of their design and composition, all four portraits relate to a series of woodcuts published in 1597, matching these designs more closely than others in the set (see below for more information on the woodcuts).
+The portrait of Henry III has a drooping eyelid, a physical condition that was recorded in medieval chronicles and repeated in sixteenth-century written histories including Holinshed’s Chronicles, which was first published in 1577.
 Although the portrait of Henry III in this set does appear to have been based on the 1597 woodcut, this aspect of the king’s appearance has been emphasised in the painting, which suggests that written descriptions may also have informed the design of these portraits.
 Like the others in the group, the portrait of Stephen also appears to have been based on the 1597 woodcut.
 In both images the king is depicted with slightly crooked eyes.
-Some other representations of Stephen also show him with crossed eyes, although there is no documentary evidence that he looked like this in reality.
+There is no documentary evidence that he looked like this in reality.
 Instead, it is likely that this design was ultimately based on a forward-facing image of the king in a medieval manuscript illustration in which his eyes were depicted in this way unintentionally.
-John’s eyes are also slightly crooked, possibly because the artist found it difficult to paint a face in a half-profile position.
+King John’s eyes are also slightly crooked, possibly because the artist found it difficult to paint a face in a half-profile position.

 Dating and dendrochronology

-Further evidence that these portraits were produced as a group has been supplied by dendrochronology (tree-ring dating): the panel used for the portrait of Stephen is made of wood from two trees, one of which was also used to make the panel for the Edward II portrait, and the other, the portrait of John.
+Further evidence that these portraits were produced as a group has been supplied by dendrochronology (tree-ring dating): the panel used for the portrait of Stephen is made of wood from two trees, one of which was also used to make the panel for the Henry III portrait, and the other, for the portrait of John.
 The two boards used to make the panel for Stephen come from trees for which the earliest possible felling dates are 1585 and 1592, which means that the paintings cannot have been made before 1592.

 The ‘Eyebrow’ group

-Evidence from the technical analysis strongly suggests that the portraits of Edward III, Henry IV, Edward IV, Edward V and Anne Boleyn have also been produced as a group, painted by several artists working in a very similar way.
+Evidence from the technical analysis strongly suggests that the portraits of Edward III, Henry IV, Edward IV, Edward V and Anne Boleyn were also produced as a group, painted by several artists working in a very similar way.

-In each of these portraits, the artists have painted the eyes, lips and eyebrows in full and have then painted the flesh around these features.
+In each of these portraits the artists have painted the eyes, lips and eyebrows in full before painting the flesh around these features.
 This is an unusual method and has resulted in distinctive bold eyebrows in each of these sitters.
-However, there are some differences in the way the paint has been handled, which rules out the possibility that they have all been produced by the same painter.
-The painting seen in the portrait of Edward IV, for example, is softer and by a more accomplished hand than that seen portrait of Edward V, which has been painted in a rather crude way.
-The portrait of Edward III has also been more finely painted than some of the others in the group.
+There are some differences across the group in the way the paint has been handled, however, which rules out the possibility that they were all produced by the same painter.
+For example, the painting seen in the portrait of Edward IV is softer and by a more accomplished hand than that seen in the portrait of Edward V, which has been painted in a rather crude way in comparison.
+The portrait of Edward III has been more finely painted than some of the others in the group.

 Other common features of these portraits include a very thin and streaky priming layer which shows up in infared light, the use of a pale brown paint to mark out the facial features and similar brushwork.
-In three portraits of the group, Edward III, Henry IV and Edward V, the pigment indigo has faded considerably in the costume, causing the colours of their tunics to fade from a dark blue in the case of Henry IV, and from a purple colour in the cases of Edward III and Edward V. Remnants of the original colour can been seen at the bottom of the panels where the paint has been covered by the frame.
+In three portraits in the group (Edward III, Henry IV and Edward V) the pigment indigo has faded considerably in the costume, causing the colours of the tunics to fade from a dark blue in the case of Henry IV, and from a purple colour in the cases of Edward III and Edward V. Remnants of the original colour can been seen at the bottom of the panels where the paint has been covered by the frame.